NirVolo9/046211---Lyric-Emotion-Classifier-with-BERT/README.md

 1. Start by downloading **labeled_lyrics_cleaned.csv** from
  [Kaggle - Valence-labeled Lyrics](https://www.kaggle.com/datasets/edenbd/150k-lyrics-labeled-with-spotify-valence/)
  place the file inside a directory named **data** .
-2. Run the script data_preprocessing.py to clean and filter the dataset and saves he cleaned English-only version as english_lyrics_new.csv.
+2. Run the script data_preprocessing.py to clean and filter the dataset.
+It will saves cleaned English-only version as english_lyrics_new.csv.
 3. Place the file also inside  **data**.
-4. Run **Lyric_Emotion_Classifier.ipynb** which will generate and save tokenized datasets to data/tokenized_dataset_/ with splits: train/ , val/ , test/
+4. Run **Lyric_Emotion_Classifier.ipynb** which will generate and save tokenized datasets to data/tokenized_dataset_/ with splits: **train/ , val/ , test/** and of course generate our modul results.
    Once created, you don't need to regenerate these for future runs unless the data changes so skip thses parts.
 5. Run **baseline_frozenBert_mlp.ipynb** It uses the saved tokenized dataset.
 6. Now you can compare results.